Pylons/akhet/docs/architecture.rst

 cache
 -----

+Beaker cache decorators will be added soon to the Akhet application template, but they aren't there yet.
 Pyramid does not have an equivalent to Pylons' ``app_globals.cache``.
-Beaker cache decorators are going to be added to the Akhet application template, but they aren't there yet.

 More on routing and traversal
 =============================